bekk/bekk-christmas/post/javascript/new-kid-on-the-block.md

 For simplicity I removed the `<style>`-tag in this example.

-## Reactive declerations
+## Reactive declarations

-One more thing you should know to truly make your Svelte code reactive is how to deal with reactive declerations.
+One more thing you should know to truly make your Svelte code reactive is how to deal with reactive declarations.
 Say you want to show the users name in capital letters.
 Could you just [make another `let`](https://svelte.dev/repl/e6439904f18f453e80feab69b371d0ea?version=3)?

 ```svelte
 <script>